 Tourists are easily lured into buying cheap, mass-produced trinkets – but many of these souvenirs are not earth friendly or beneficial to the local community.

-Instead, travelers can help support the local community – and be a more conscious eco traveler – by purchasing souvenirs made by locals…with local products.
+Instead, one of the sustainable travel tips is to help support the local community – and be a more conscious eco traveler – by purchasing souvenirs made by locals…with local products.